Rijksmuseum: Admission prices (2023), Online tickets, skip the line

 Peak times and times with fewer visitors – avoid queues

-- Early risers have an advantage.
-If you want to enjoy the works with more peace and quiet, book your admission time before 10.30am or after 3pm.
+• Early birds have the advantage.
+If you want to enjoy the works in peace and quiet, book your entry before 10.30am or after 3pm.

-- Online tickets with fixed quotas for admission tickets now manage the flow of visitors better.
+• Online tickets with fixed ticket quotas now help to manage the flow of visitors.
 For more information see above

 More tips and information for museum visitors